-My goal as Jackie Queally is to awaken people to the magnificence of the Earth as a deeply cosmic being, awakening to and sensing its divinity and ever-changing patterns and moods.
-The effect of people waking up to their natural relationship with the Earth is vastly healing, and offers hope for the future, for both nature and humanity.
+My goal is to awaken people to the magnificence of the Earth as a deeply cosmic being, sensing the ever-changing patterns and moods that lie at its divine core.
+The effect of people re-establishing a natural relationship with the Earth offers vast healing, and offers hope for the future, for both nature and humanity.

 First Steps of Jackie Queally